-6.3.
-Aircraft Cleaning
+6.3 Aircraft Cleaning

-- 6.3.1.
-Aircraft cleaning shall be performed only in areas designated for such use and in compliance with the Storm Water Pollution Prevention plan, a copy of which is available for inspection upon request. - 6.3.2.
-All drainage must flow to an oil/water separator. - 6.3.3.
-All aircraft cleaning shall be done in accordance with posted rules, with biodegradable soap, and without the use of solvents or degreasers. - 6.3.4.
-Aircraft, aircraft engines, or parts may be dry washed in areas not having an oil/water separator. - 6.3.5.
-Cleaning practices using flammable materials are prohibited.
-Cleaning practices using combustible materials are prohibited within any building or within 50 feet of any building, aircraft, vehicle, fuel storage facility, or fueling operation. - 6.3.6.
-Use of any Class 1-A (as defined in Title 49 CFR) liquid for cleaning or for any other use is prohibited at the Airport.
+- 6.3.1 Aircraft cleaning shall be performed only in areas designated for such use and in compliance with the Storm Water Pollution Prevention Plan, a copy of which is available for inspection upon request. - 6.3.2 All drainage must flow to an oil/water separator. - 6.3.3 All aircraft cleaning shall be done in accordance with posted rules, with biodegradable soap, and without the use of solvents or degreasers. - 6.3.4 Aircraft, aircraft engines, or parts may be dry washed in areas not having an oil/water separator. - 6.3.5 Cleaning practices using flammable materials are prohibited. - 24 Rules and Regulations | Tucson International Airport (TUS)

+- 6.3.6 Cleaning practices using combustible materials are prohibited within any building or within 50 feet of any building, aircraft, vehicle, fuel storage facility, or fueling operation. - 6.3.7 Use of any Class 1-A (as defined in Title 49 CFR) liquid for cleaning or for any other use is prohibited at the Airport.

-6.4.
-Aircraft Maintenance and Repair
+6.4 Aircraft Maintenance and Repair

-- 6.4.1.
-Aircraft maintenance and repair is permitted only in areas designated for such uses. - (c) With exception of preventative maintenance (as defined in 14 CFR Part 43), maintenance and repair of general aviation aircraft shall be confined to designated areas within an FBO's or SASOs' leased premises. - (d) Preventive maintenance may be performed on aircraft located on tiedowns and in T-hangars. - (e) Minor maintenance of air carrier aircraft (as defined by 14 CFR Part 43) may be performed at the gate positions in the passenger terminal area.
-For all other work, the aircraft must be moved to the air carrier's maintenance area or to an area designated by TAA. - 6.4.2.
-Aircraft painting shall be performed only in hangars approved for that activity.
+- 6.4.1 Aircraft maintenance and repair is permitted only in areas designated for such uses and with the following exceptions: - Preventative maintenance (as defined in 14 CFR Part 43), maintenance and repair of general aviation aircraft shall be confined to designated areas within an FBO's or SASO's leased premises. - Preventive maintenance may be performed on aircraft located on tiedowns and in Thangars by the aircraft owner only.
+Third party independent mechanics are not allowed unless authorized by permit from TAA to conduct such commercial activities. - Minor maintenance of air carrier aircraft (as defined by 14 CFR Part 43) may be performed at the gate positions in the passenger terminal area.
+For all other work, the aircraft must be moved to the air carrier's maintenance area or to an area designated by TAA. - Through the fence mechanics are not allowed on TAA property unless authorized by permit from TAA to conduct such commercial activities. - 6.4.2 Aircraft painting, of any amounts, shall be performed only in hangars approved for that activity.

-6.5.
-Aircraft Operations
+6.5 Aircraft Operations